jvranish/blog/_posts/2020-09-19-4-in-1_Gaming_Computer_for_Cheap.md

 - 4 GTX1050+ GPUs
 - Extra PCIe slot for dedicated USB controller

-## Figuring out how to get 4 GPUs on consumer hardware
+## Figuring out how to get 4 GPUs to run on consumer hardware

-But one of the things you'll notice when looking for Ryzen AM4 motherboards that have slots for 4 GPUs + a USB PCIe card, is that there aren't any :sob:
+But one of the things you'll notice when looking for Ryzen AM4 motherboards that have slots for 4 GPUs + a USB PCIe card, is that there aren't any 😭

 "Ah! that shouldn't be a problem!", I thought, "I'll just wait for the the Zen 2 Threadripper release just around the corner, I can get Threadripper motherboards for everything I need, and they should have plenty of PCIe lanes to spare!"

 But when the new Threadrippers were announced, the _smallest_ of them was a 24-core $1500 mosnster, which was most of my budget in just one part.
-The Threadripper route was just too expensive :cry:
+The Threadripper route was just too expensive 😢

 I _almost_ settled for just a 3 gamer build.
-A less crazy person might have, but this setup is already so crazy that I decided I wasn't going let something simple like my motherboard not having enough slots stand in my way :D
+A less crazy person might have, but this setup is already so crazy that I decided I wasn't going let something simple like my motherboard not having enough slots stand in my way 😀

 My solution to not having enough slots was to use this crazy [m.2 to x16 adapter](https://www.amazon.com/ADT-Link-Extender-Graphics-Adapter-PCI-Express/dp/B07YDH8KW9).
 But this added some extra constraints.
 I needed some extra M.2 slots (and ones that didn't conflict with other PCIe slots, which some do).
 One might think that only having the 4 PCIe lanes privided to the M.2 slot might hinder performance, but it turns out there is essentially zero performance difference running GPUs at 4x vs 16x.
 This might change with latest RTX 3000 cards, but is still true for the moment.